IESE Insight

 Uncertainty is a subjective phenomenon.
 But its root causes are objective economic indicators — and those can be measured in detail.

-Moreover, no one is in any doubt about the recent drop-off in global production or the severe recessions plaguing swathes of formerly healthy Western economies.
+Ever since the 2007-08 banking crisis, global financial markets have experienced unprecedented fluctuations.
+No one is in any doubt about the more recent drop-off in global production or the severe recessions plaguing formerly healthy Western economies.

 At times like these, feelings of uncertainty are more than justified.
 However, up until now, there was no specific indicator to provide objective data and enable that variable to be measured or compared with other periods and economic contexts.